cinematikk/CallMyWolves/README.md

-CallMyWolves
+CallMyWolves (known as CallMyPets now)
 ============

-The official CMW plugin code for Bukkit is currently unavailable.
+The official CMP plugin code for Bukkit is currently unavailable because of legal reasons.